Friday, November 25, 2011

 Well to cut the long story short, I think I must have impressed them.
 Perhaps where I am personally and professionally, checked well into their conditions to something that I never expected in my whole life would qualify into :)

-The Bawean Teladan "Model Bawean" award was presented on 11 September 2011.
+The Bawean Teladan "Exemplary Bawean" award was presented on 11 September 2011.

 This prestigious, bi-anual award is handed to Singaporean individuals of the Bawean ethnicity who have excelled in their various fields of work, but most importantly one that puts the ethnic group to the forefront in the national/international professional arena.
 Previous recipients were the late Hj Ridzuan Dzafir (1999; ex Director-General, Trade Development Board; ex President, Singapore Islamic Council 'MUIS'), Uztaz Hj Embik Ali (religious leader), Hj Ahmad Dawam (Bawean Putera Sepak Takraw Club), Sujimy Mohamad (media entrepreneur) and Hj Suhaimi Salleh (financial entrepreneur).
 I am recipient number 6.